parsnip-ai/parsnip-site/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  headline: Parsnip walks you through recipes <strong>by cooking technique.</strong>
+  headline: Parsnip walks you through recipes by cooking<strong> technique.</strong>
   content: Learn what it means to dice, saute, or simmer, step by step.
 Parsnip will
     track your progress.
   media: